Cubans wait hours in gas lines as fuel crisis bites

 Increasingly, gas stations are running out with people still waiting in line.
 Drivers have started lining up outside empty gas stations in the hope that a truck from the state-run fuel monopoly will come by to fill its pumps.

-Cuban officials blame a U.S. policy of sanctioning ships that bring petroleum products from Venezuela, Cuba’s main ally and source of highly subsidized fuel for two decades.
+Foreign Minister Bruno Rodríguez said Friday that the Trump administration was waging a worldwide campaign to pressure Cuba’s fuel suppliers and shippers in South America, Europe and North Africa.

+“These actions include direct threats, persecution of transport companies, pressure against governments where tankers are flagged or registered and actions against insurance companies, he said.
+“This is an escalation seeking to dissuade and intimidate, and create additional difficulties for the Cuban people.”

 Outside observers say the broader cause is Cuba’s energy overdependence on a single socialist ally whose oil industry has gone into freefall.
 Cuba relies on Venezuela for about 60 percent of its daily consumption, according to some estimates.

 “Once again they committed the great strategic error of putting all their eggs in one basket,” said Jorge Piñon, an expert on Cuban and Venezuelan energy and economics at the University of Texas.
 “They didn’t learn the lesson of the ’80s when they depended on the Soviet Union without an insurance policy protecting them from political changes.”